LLNL/radiuss-ci/docs/sphinx/uberenv.rst

   or not).
 * The *Spack package* is controlled by the spec provided and the configuration.
 * *Uberenv* takes a spec and a json configuration file.
 * A *build_and_test script* also sometimes called test driver.
-Umpire and RAJA ones require a spec and some other control variables.
+The one in Umpire and RAJA requires a spec and some other control variables.

 Now, when it comes to debugging, each level has some requirements to reproduce an failing build: